Henry Augustus Johnson

-Henry Augustus Johnson was a justice of the peace, sheriff, and state legislator in Arkansas.
+Henry Augustus Johnson was an American justice of the peace, sheriff, and state legislator in Arkansas.

+Biography

+Johnson was born in North Carolina and enslaved.
+He grew up in Columbus, Mississippi.
+As a legislator, he voted against a poll tax.

 He represented Chicot County in the Arkansas House of Representatives in 1891.
 He was included in a photo montage and series of profiles of African American state legislators serving in Arkansas in 1891 published in The Freeman newspaper in Indianapolis.
 Several were African American.

-Johnson was born in North Carolina and enslaved.
-He grew up in Columbus, Mississippi.
-As a legislator, he voted against a poll tax.

 A park in Lake Village, Arkansas was dedicated in his honor in 2008.